- unsafe.Pointer

 unsafe.Pointer - Dangerous memory bridge ☠️🧠 | direct access to raw bytes. . allows bypassing Go's type safety

-In Go, the type unsafe.Pointer is a universal pointer that can be converted to any other pointer type.
+In Go, the type unsafe.Pointer is an universal pointer that can be converted to any other pointer type.
 It is the only way in Go to bypass strict pointer typing.
-Under the hood, it is simply an address in memory without type information.
+Under the hood, it is just an address in memory without type information.

-Unlike regular pointers (*T), which are strictly typed, unsafe.Pointer allows casting between incompatible types.
-This is similar to void* in C. However, the Go compiler and runtime lose type information in this case, which means that the garbage collector may work incorrectly if unsafe is used improperly.
+Unlike regular pointers (*T), which are strictly typed, unsafe.Pointer allows casts between incompatible types.
+This is similar to void* in C. However, the Go compiler and runtime lose type information, which means the garbage collector may behave incorrectly if unsafe is used improperly.

 package main